 - Kinman v.
 State Farm Unpublished appellate opinion, finding attorney was not liable for malpractice when attorney-client relationship was severed and attorney did not cause the plaintiff any damage.

 - Schalk v.
 Dr. M Jury Trial, Peoria County.
 Medical Malpractice Wrongful Death Action.
 The decedent was a 47 year-old deputy sheriff who was hospitalized to investigate potential liver disease.
-During the hospitalization, he developed peritonitis and died allegedly due to a colon puncture occurring during an invasive procedure performed by our defendant doctor.
-He died due to complications from the peritonitis.
+During the hospitalization, he sustained a colon puncture occurring during an invasive procedure performed by our defendant doctor.
+He developed peritonitis and died from consequent complications.
 Result: Not guilty.